Bowden Hill

 Bowden Hill is a village in Wiltshire, England, in Lacock parish about 3+1/2 mi south of Chippenham and 1+1/2 mi to the east of Lacock village.
 Bowden Hill has about 50 houses, a pub, and a small industrial estate.

 Origins of the name

-Bowden Hill was historically called 'Bowdon Hill' according to early maps.
+The spelling 'Bowdon Hill' was used on Andrews’ and Dury’s maps of 1773 and 1810.
 There are a number of theories around why the village got its name.
-One reason is that the name comes from the old English words 'bow', meaning bow shaped, and 'dun' meaning hill.
+One is that the name comes from the old English words 'bow', meaning bow shaped, and 'dun' meaning hill.
 However, alternative theories suggest the name comes from a corruption of 'bdl' (meaning dwelling) into 'bow' meaning 'hill slope on which are dwellings'.
 Another theory from 'Wiltshire Collections' by Aubrey and Jackson suggests that the name means 'the winding hill'.

 Location

 Bowden Hill sits on the side of a hill and rises up from the River Avon, at an elevation of 50m, to its peak at 172m above sea level.
 The village has views to the south and south-west of the river's flood plain and is surrounded by a mixture of woodlands and agricultural land.
 Bowden Hill borrows many of its facilities from the nearby village of Lacock and doesn't provide amenities such as a school or post office.
 The village encompasses the small hamlet of Bewley Common and enjoys a relatively sparse population density due to its designation as a conservation area.